 We had met in a writing course taught by author Mark Harris of Bang the Drum Slowly fame.
 Todd worked as a flunky at the ASU bookstore and was as broke as I was.
 Possibly his current circumstances were due to his parents’ divorce after his dad came out of the closet, but that was just speculation.
-Anyway, Todd’s main hobbies were smoking weed, playing video games, following obscure bands, and attacking with ruthless sarcasm.
+Anyway, Todd’s main hobbies were smoking weed, playing video games, following obscure bands, and attacking the unworthy with ruthless sarcasm.

 That day, when he opened his door, Todd looked and sounded like a plague victim.
 Unshaven, he had on shorts, a t-shirt, and a grubby bathrobe that looked like a hobo had thrown it away.
 Too sick to walk up to the store for food, he begged me to order him a pizza and pick it up.
 For some reason, Todd didn’t think a home phone was a necessity.
 And since the only people who had cell phones in the late ’80s were druglords and CEOs, that meant I had to use the pay phone in the apartment complex’s tiny Laundromat to call in his pizza order.

 Enter Eijah.
-Stage Right.
+Stage right.

 Returning with the pizza, I was in the main courtyard when a black guy about my age approached me.
 He sported a scraggly goatee and a Jheri curl, and despite the blast furnace of the Arizona summer, he had on a blue, long-sleeved plaid shirt and wrapped around his head he wore a blue bandana folded kamikaze style and a black ballcap.
 He looked like an extra from the gangsta movie Colors.